 This could be illegal as it appears to breach the Hazardous and Electronic Waste Control and Management Act and Regulations (Act 917 and LI 2250).
 No new Legislative Instrument is required.

 Enforcing environmental laws (and all branches of law it seems) is a major problem in many developing countries - including Ghana.

 It was easy to copy and paste laws from other jurisdictions, but they are rarely enforced.

 If not, why is this still going on after more than two decades?

 Why are urban areas in Ghana drowning in single-use plastics?

-Plastic Pollution in Accra, Ghana / 5 October 2019.
+The heavily polluted Korle Lagoon in Accra, Ghana.
+Plastic Pollution in Ghana / 5 October 2019.
 Photo Credit: Muntaka Chasant

 Why are Ghanaian roads filled with dirty and polluting cars?